OWASP/www-chapter-dhaka/index.md

 ## Next Meeting/Event(s)
 - Everyone is welcome to join us at our chapter meetings.
-- Next Meeting Location and Date: Will be announced soon.
+- Next Meeting Location and Date: **OWASP Dhaka Chapter Monthly Meetup - 2nd Friday of Every Month, 8:00 PM (Bangladesh Standard Time)**.

 OWASP Dhaka Chapter meetings are posted on our MeetUp Page.
 Join our [Meetup Group](https://www.meetup.com/OWASP-Dhaka-Chapter/).
 All OWASP Dhaka Chapter events are announced and tracked there.